Night of Light 2022Night of Light 2022

 b) Please provide as much information as possible to assist us to respond to your request.

-c) We would request you to complete the Request for Information Form which is available on our website.
+c) We would request you to complete the Request for Information Form which is available below under 'Useful forms'.
 The paper forms will be made available to the public from 1 January 2018.
 However, you may wish to consider telephoning Onchan District Commissioners prior to sending any request for information to identify whether the information can be provided to you by any other means.

 d) If, at the time of making your request for information, you express a preference for receiving the information by any one or more of the following means, Onchan District Commissioners will, where reasonably practicable give effect to your preference.